Arizona Forests - Header Image

 Survey springs and streams

 Forest restoration and the health of our water sources go hand-in-hand.
 We’re collecting baseline data on springs and streams so that over time, we can track the impacts of forest restoration on our water.
-More on our projects ›

-4FRI - map
+4FRI - map and wildfire background

-There are too many trees.
+There are too many trees

 4FRI - Clarence Dutton quote